trunglv/magento2_cms_ui_component/README.md

 # cms_ui_component
-This module is used to implement UI Component to render content of a CMS Block.
+This module is used to implement UI Component to render a content of a CMS Block.

 ### Installation
 - Module path is : app/code/Betagento/CmsUiComponent